 “I’d like to get an M.F.A. in creative writing after law school and eventually teach Native American voice through poetry in conjunction with Native American studies.
 My parents and my professors have all inspired me – Shari Valentine has especially been a constant source of encouragement, and I want to make an impact on a student like she’s done for me.
 I want to pass that gift down to someone.”

-Associate Professor of Art Jennifer Printz led one of her classes in creating a serious of original works, one of which would be selected to be installed on an entire half of a Valley Metro bus.
+Associate Professor of Art Jennifer Printz led one of her classes in creating a series of original works, one of which would be selected to be installed on an entire half of a Valley Metro bus.
 “Wishes” by Horizon student JM Lamb (pictured above) was chosen by representatives of Hollins, RIDE Solutions, and the Arts Commission to be displayed this year.

 Lucy Marcus, who is pursuing an M.F.A. in creative writing at Hollins, was selected through a competitive process by a panel of arts commission and community members as this year’s Writer By Bus.
 She will ride various buses throughout April and May to produce literary works about her experiences, the people she meets, and the neighborhoods she visits.
 Her chronicles can be followed on the Writer By Bus Facebook page.
 Marcus’ final works will appear on the RIDE Solutions webpage this fall.